LukeStenger/p0/GroupMe_Bot_Documentation.md

 5. **Interacting with the Bot**
    - Once running, the bot will respond to the commands mentioned previously (see Features).
-   - Test it yourself messages like "hello bot," "good morning," "good night," or "like this message."
+   - Test it yourself messages like "hello bot," "good morning," "stock price TSLA", "good night," or "like this message."

 ## Customization